lorforlinux/docs.beagleboard.io/boards/capes/cape-interface-spec.rst

 GPIO
 ----------

-TODO<br>
-For each of the pins with a GPIO, there should be a symlink that comes from the names *
+.. todo:: For each of the pins with a GPIO, there should be a symlink that comes from the names

 .. _bone-methodology: